Frequently Asked Questions

 Between 2014 and 2017, the project required an average of about 300 people a year, with peaks reaching

 approximately 600.
 This number included work in both provinces throughout the construction process, which spanned four years.
+Currently, for operation of the Maritime Link, technical employees and support staff are employed by NSPML.

 How much will the Maritime Link cost?